voith/lyra-integration/README.md

     ```bash
     yarn hardhat run scripts/deployBuyOption.ts
    ```
-3. To deploy and test the buyStraddle strategy, run the following in a different console
+3. To deploy and test the buyStraddle functionality, run the following in a different console
    ```bash
    yarn hardhat run scripts/testStraddleStrategy.ts
    ```